jaimedantas/EECS6446_Project/tutorials/02-kubernetes.md

 curl -sLS https://get.k3sup.dev | sudo sh
 ```

-Next, you need to have the `worker node` join your kubernetes cluster (replace the master and worker IPs):
+Next, you need to have the `worker nodes` join your kubernetes cluster.
+Run the following
+commands on your laptop (replace the master and worker IPs).
+Make sure to repeat this process
+for every worker node in the cluster.

 ```sh
 # master information